kalman17/mcvo/experiments/da3_integration/IMPLEMENTATION_SUMMARY.md

 **Date**: December 2025
 **Status**: Implementation Complete

+## ⚠️ Important Note: Training Dataset and Evaluation Considerations

+**Initial Experimental Setup**: All three training stages (Stage 1, Stage 2, and Stage 3) were initially trained exclusively on the **Objectron dataset** for experimental validation and development purposes.
+This small-scale experiment serves to verify that the proposed architecture and training methodology are sound before committing to full-scale training on larger, more diverse datasets.

+**Dataset-Specific Overfitting**: Training and evaluating on the same dataset (Objectron) results in **dataset-specific overfitting**.
+The models learn to predict calibration parameters that are optimal for the distribution of camera parameters present in Objectron, which may not generalize to other datasets.
+This is an expected and acceptable artifact of this initial validation phase.

+**Evaluation Limitations**:
+- **Calibration Benchmarks**: Comparisons between DA3 models and general-purpose calibration methods (e.g., AnyCalib) trained on diverse datasets are **not scientifically valid** when both are evaluated on the training dataset.
+The DA3 models will show artificially superior performance due to overfitting to Objectron's specific camera parameter distribution.
+- **Pose Estimation Benchmarks**: Similarly, comparing DA3 Stage 3 (trained on Objectron) with AnyCam baseline and AnyCalib-AnyCam hybrid (trained on different datasets) is **not a fair comparison** and does not represent the true relative performance of these methods.
+- **Valid Comparisons**: The only scientifically valid comparison at this stage is **inter-stage comparison** (Stage 1 vs Stage 2 vs Stage 3) as all models share the same training dataset and evaluation protocol.

+**Dataset Availability for Benchmarking**:
+- **Objectron**: Provides both GT camera calibration and GT poses → suitable for both calibration and pose benchmarks
+- **LightSpeed**: Provides GT poses only (no GT calibration) → suitable only for pose benchmarks, not calibration benchmarks

+**Production Training**: Future work will involve training on large-scale, diverse datasets (e.g., combined Objectron + LightSpeed + additional datasets totaling hundreds of thousands of sequences) to ensure generalization.
+Only after such training will fair comparisons with general-purpose methods be scientifically valid.

 ## Overview

 This document summarizes the complete implementation of the Depth Anything 3 (DA3) calibration head integration into AnyCam.
 All components have been implemented according to the plan in `DEPTH_ANYTHING_3_INTEGRATION_PLAN.md`.